 Foremost on my mind during an asthma excerbation is the question….how bad will it get?
 Is this flare going to escalate to the point where I need hospital care?
 If I don’t go in, will I end up on a ventilator, will this be the one that kills me?
 After all, 4,000 people in this country alone still die of this stupid disease every year, most of them before they make it to a hospital.

 The bottom line here, is that you need to apply common sense and go with your gut feeling in determining whether you should seek medical care for an asthma attack.
 If your exacerbation is not getting better despite doing everything you’re supposed to, and/or it’s been brewing for more than a day or two or if you have a history of severe asthma and have been intubated and spent time in the ICU, or things just don’t feel right to you, then you should get yourself to the hospital pronto.
-Don’t try to second guess yourself….err on the side of caution and just go!
+Don’t try to second guess yourself or worry about what he doctors or nurses might think….err on the side of caution and just go!
 You might also want to discuss with your family and friends in advance, about what to do in the event of an asthma emergency.
 Here’s one of the best articles Ive come across regarding status asthmatic ( an asthma flare that doesn’t improve despite taking maximal amounts of medication) from the perspective of an EMT and paramedic.
 These particular medics really know their stuff.

 As far as children go, they can’t speak for themselves.
 Learn to recognize the danger signs, which are often much different in children than adults.
 And by all means take them in right away if their symptoms don’t improve or if you’re not sure.